Speakers will be added to this page as they are confirmed.

 Assistant Professor, School of Communications, Pontificia Universidad Católica de Chile

 Magdalena Saldaña is an assistant professor in the School of Communications at Pontificia Universidad Católica de Chile, and a Junior Researcher at the Millennium Institute for Foundational Research on Data (IMFD).
 She holds a Bachelor’s degree in Journalism and a Master’s degree in Social Research, both from Universidad de Concepción, Chile, and a PhD in Journalism and Mass Communication from the University of Texas at Austin, USA… Read more

-Associate Professor of Journalism, San Diego State University
+Associate Professor, School of Journalism & Media Studies, San Diego State University

 Amy Schmitz Weiss is an associate professor in the School of Journalism & Media Studies at San Diego State University.
 She is the research chair for the International Symposium on Online Journalism (ISOJ) and co-editor of the #ISOJ journal.
 She is the recipient of the 2017-2018 San Diego State University Grant Program.
 Her project entails examining the intersection of journalism, social media and location-based services in today’s digital/mobile environment.
 Read more

 Assistant Professor, Journalism and Media Innovation, Northeastern University